 When strolling around in Buenos Aires’ oldest neighborhood San Telmo, you will meet Mafalda and her friends.
 Especially when you’re walking in the street Defensa.
-That also the street of the Sundays market “Feria de San Telmo.
+That is also where the market “Feria de San Telmo is held every Sunday.
 Who is that little girl sitting on the bank and what the story behind Mafalda in San Telmo?

 Mafalda in San Telmo: the history

 Mafalda was born in 1963 by the cartoonist Joaquín Salvador Lavado Tejón, better known as Quino.
 The 6-year-old cartoon girl was created as an advertisement for the company Siam Di Tella, an Argentinian car manufacturing company.
 The plan was to publish the cartoon in the Clarin newspaper but was withdrawn later.
 Mafalda and her friends were first published in 1964 in the magazine Primera Plana.
 She became fastly famous in South-America, Quebec, Asia, and parts in Europe.

 Mafalda is a reflection of a middle-class family living in Argentina with a progressive mindset.
 She is concerned about world peace and humanity issues and approaches these topics with a serious but upright attitude.